umbrellerde/functionfusion/README.md

 Developers only need to write the application code following a lightweight programming model and do not need to worry how the application is turned into functions

 This repository contains our example applications and the prototype for AWS Lambda.
+If you want to run this yourself, please check the `terraform/` folder.
 ## Research

 If you use this software in a publication, please cite it as: